 If you do a quick Google search, you will find hundreds of agencies that claim they can help you open and manage a company in Hong Kong.
 While some of them are honest, others are just scammers.
 My experience is that there are a lot of agencies that operate in a grey zone.

 They may not steal your money.
 However, they may work as an intermediary for a real agency, therefore taking a percentage of your fee and slowing down the whole process.
-Or worse, they’ll claim services that they aren’t able to offer and, once you pay their fee, make you a more expensive counter offer.
+Or worse, they’ll claim services that they aren’t able to offer and once you pay their fee, make you a more expensive counter offer.
 These agencies usually look cheaper than the honest ones (and for a good reason!).

 Want an example?
 You’ll ask if it’s still possible to open a Sole Trader Company in Hong Kong (it’s cheaper than a Limited Company) even if you don’t plan to live there (it was possible until 2010).
 You’ll receive an email that states that there are no problems with this, and that of course it’s possible!
 Then, once you have wired the money, you’ll receive another kind of email that claims something on this line:

 “Sorry Mr Smith, the law changed last month and now you can only open a Limited Company in Hong Kong if you don’t live here.
 I’m very very sorry.
 Just send us additional 5,000 HKD and we’ll be happy to handle it for you!
-You’ll get your limited company within 12 working days!”
+You’ll get your limited company within 12 business days!”

 This is quite a common scenario.
 Would you work with an agency that acts in this way?
 Good, I wouldn’t work with them either.